tederickson/ibotta-anagram/README.md

 # Deliverable
 ---

-Please provide the code for the assignment either in a private repository (GitHub or Bitbucket) or as a zip file.
+Please provide the code for the assignment either in a repository (GitHub or Bitbucket) or as a zip file.
 If you have a deliverable that is deployed on the web please provide a link, otherwise give us instructions for running it locally.